 - 4. Explain the ungrammaticality of each of the following examples in terms of principles of linguistic theory or properties of the grammar of English that we have seen.
 (Or, if in some instance, the ungrammaticality cannot be explained, show why.)
 Use the GB framework for your answers.
-Be explicit.
+Be explicit. < It in these examples is intended as pleonastic.>

 - a. \It was chosen John

 - b. \It was slept by the children

 - c. \It is likely PRO to park here

 - d. \Mary is illegal to park in this lot